tarunShreeji/bugo-boilerplate1/content/_index.md

   title: Features
   columns:
   - title: Super Fast Websites
+    content: |-
+      ### Super Fast Websites

-    content: Static site generators render HTML files, so there's not waiting for databases or scripts to run.
+      Static site generators render HTML files, so there's not waiting for databases or scripts to run.
 Serve these files on a CDN and you see speeds you used to have to throw a lot of money into to get.
 Best of all, no more cache clearing.
     text_color: ''
     background_color: ''
     optional_image: